 Ghugni!
 Have you ever heard of this food?
 Does it sound weird?
-I mean, name of this food does not reflect ingredients of this food and it does not even say anything about this food.
+I mean, the name of this food does not reflect the ingredients of this food and it does not even say anything about this food.
 But if you have tasted this food then definitely it has already brought water in your mouth.
 That strong spicy hot & sour taste, yummmm, really mouth watering.
 Does not it?
 What do you say?

 This food is hot and sour in taste.
 Dried yellow peas are used to make this.
 You just need a cup of dried yellow peas soaked in enough water for 5 to 6 hours, one small size potato, turmeric powder, tamarind pulp, salt and oil (here in this recipe, brown chickpeas is also used, but it is absolutely optional, avoid this if you want to get traditional taste).
 Put all these ingredients in pressure cooker and cook till 5-7 whistles.
 Once you have boiled all then you have almost done it.

 Now it is time for preparing ghugni masala.
 Roast red chilli, cumin seeds, coriander seeds and grind all to make powder.
 Spread this masala over ghugni and garnish it by spreading coriander leaves, green chillies, chopped onion and sev / bhujia (farsan).

 Preparation time 6 hours and cooking time 15 mins

 - Dried yellow peas / sukha matar - 1 cup

 - Brown chickpeas / chana - 1 tbsp (optional)